Toh Guan Road fire: Building's cladding did not meet safety standards; other buildings potentially affected

 40 OTHER BUILDINGS POTENTIALLY AFFECTED

-Three of the affected buildings have already had the cladding removed, including the Clementi Fire Station and two McDonald's outlets.
+Three of the affected buildings, the Clementi Fire Station and two McDonald's outlets, have already had the cladding removed.

-Among 11 buildings which have not had their cladding removed are Our Tampines Hub, 10 blocks at Singapore Polytechnic and luxury condominiums The Boutiq, The Peak@Cairnhill I and The Peak@Cairnhill II.
+Among 11 buildings which have not had their cladding removed are Our Tampines Hub, teaching blocks at Singapore Polytechnic and luxury condominiums The Boutiq, The Peak@Cairnhill I and The Peak@Cairnhill II.

 But SCDF added that the public should not be alarmed, as it has assessed that all the buildings are safe for occupancy.